lukewilliamboswell/basic-ssg/README.md

 # Roc-SSG

-A platform for Static Site Generation

-**Status** Alpha - please help me tests this, and let me know if you find any issues.

-Use this platform to parse a directory of markdown files, and tranform this content using [roc-lang](https://www.roc-lang.org) into a html site ready to be served from a web server or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
+A platform for Static Site Generation.
+Parse a directory of markdown files, and then transform the content using [roc-lang](https://www.roc-lang.org) into an html site that is ready to be served from a web server or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).

+**Alpha Status** help me test this, and let me know if you find any issues.

 **Supported Targets**